-The qrng-example➚ project (GitHub repo) demonstrates how to build a smart contract (known as a requester) using the Airnode request–response protocol to receive QRNG services.
+The qrng-example project demonstrates how to build a smart contract (known as a requester) using the Airnode Request–Response Protocol (RRP) to access QRNG services.
 It is recommended to run the example project to learn how it uses the QRNG service on a testnet, and read the associated README file.
 It also contains example code that will be useful when creating a requester (smart contract) that requests a quantum random number.

 deploy.js: Script that deploys a requester to a chain.

 setup.js: Script that sets the parameters on the requester contract.
-These parameters are used when calling the QRNG service.
+These parameters are used when calling the QRNG Airnode.

-fund.js: Script that funds the wallet the requester uses to pay the gas costs.
+fund.js: Script that funds the sponsorWallet the requester uses to pay the gas costs.